sos-berlin/js7-cli-powershell/README.md

 The JS7 Command Line Interface is used for the following areas of operation:

 * provide bulk operations:
-    * deploy workflows and related objects such as junctions and locks
+    * deploy workflows and related objects such as locks
     * release calendars and schedules
     * submit orders, suspend orders and cancel orders
     * manage the daily plan by creating and removing orders